-The idea of opening a business helps combine the years of leadership skills they’ve developed in the military with the ability to be their own boss.
+The idea of opening a business helps combine the years of leadership skills veterans have developed in the military with the ability to be their own bosses.

 But for many in the military community, knowing where to start can be difficult.
-This guide can show you some of the options that are available to you as a military veteran or a military spouse.
+This guide can show you some of the options that are available to you as a military veteran or spouse.

-Small Business Loans for Military Veterans
+Loans for Military Veterans

 Office of Veteran Business Development Overview

-Veteran Institute for Procurement (VIP)
+Veteran Institute for Procurement